-- One Piece has Igaram and his wife Terracotta, to the point some of the Straw Hats accused Igaram of being into drag.
+- One Piece has Igaram and his wife Terracotta, to the point some of the Straw Hats accused the latter of just being Igaram in drag.
 Zoro lampshades this.

 Zoro: A couple can only look so much alike!

 - Bleach: Possibly the reason Rukia Kuchiki and her brother Byakuya somewhat resemble each other, despite not being blood-related—she's his deceased wife Hisana's younger sister, and the two look almost identical apart from Hisana having slightly wispier hair.

 - A gag yonkoma from Eyeshield 21 sees Munakata of the Amino Cyborgs shows a fellow teammate the familial resemblance between father, child and mother.
 His teammate is rather unnerved, and Munakata encourages him not to think about it too much.

 - A natural trait of a certain race in I Wish, who begin to assimilate themselves to their target of affection, often ending with them looking very similar to their beloved.